jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Now ain't that a shame! beggin' your pardon, Mr. Metzerott," said Miss Sally.
 "To think of the true Christian his mother was, and there's her boy don't know nothin' of Christmas or Christmas trees."

 "Only, unfortunately for your argument, Miss Sally, both Christmas and its Tree are pagan originally.
-The first was the feast of Yule, kept by our Teutonic ancestors; the <p class="pagenum">Begin page 102</p> second is the representative of the great ash-tree Ygdrasil, symbolizing the heaven and earth.
+The first was the feast of Yule, kept by our Teutonic ancestors; the <hr><p class="pagenum">Page 102</p> second is the representative of the great ash-tree Ygdrasil, symbolizing the heaven and earth.
 The eagle that soared above it, watching with sleepless eye all that passed below,"&mdash;

 "Well, so He does," said Miss Sally.